UNC-Robotics/steerable-needle-insertion/README.md

 #### UI Elements:
 - Select View\
   &nbsp; &nbsp; The Select View dropdown menu allows you to select one of any preconfigured 16 layouts for your 3D views.
 These views span\
   &nbsp; &nbsp; from 1 displayed 3D panel to 5 displayed 3D panels.
-Each view panel is associated with a virtual camera object defining the\
+Each view panel is associated with a virtual camera object defining\
-  &nbsp; &nbsp; perspective of the view on the virtual environment.
+  &nbsp; &nbsp; the perspective of the view on the virtual environment.